zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 |  0.01   | 0.41                |
 |   0.1   | 0.37                |

-The speedup depends on model complexity, but, in an iterative approach, it is possible to search for a good value of `p_error` to obtain a speedup while maintaining good accuracy.
-Concrete ML provides a tool to find a good value for `p_error` based on [binary search](advanced_features.md#searching-for-the-best-error-probability).
+The speedup depends on model complexity, but, in an iterative approach, it is possible to search for a suitable value of `p_error` to obtain a speedup while maintaining a desired level accuracy.
+Concrete ML provides a tool to find a suitable value for `p_error` based on [binary search](advanced_features.md#searching-for-the-best-error-probability).

 Users have the possibility to change this `p_error` by passing an argument to the `compile` function of any of the models.
 Here is an example: